 Cons

-- Might not be as durable for aggressive players
+• Might not be as durable for aggressive players

 The Verdict

-If you want to get some low volume cymbals, the L80’s from Zildjian are pretty hard to beat.
-They sound good, are durable enough and will give you a pretty nice cymbal sound at a way lower volume than you are used to.
-Plus they are made by Zildjian, who has a good reputation for producing quality cymbals over a long period of time.
+They sound great, they are durable enough and they will give you a pretty nice cymbal sound at a much lower volume than traditional cymbals.
+Plus they are made by Zildjian, who has a good reputation for producing quality cymbals.

 Check Pricing or Buy Now